JorgePe/SnapBOOST/README.md

 model with a USB BT 4.x BLE dongle will work) as a gateway between a browser (on Windows, OSX, Linux Android, iOS...) and a LEGO BOOST Move Hub.

-Altough it uses my own python library, it can be easily adapted for any other python library.
+Altough it uses my own python library, it can be easily adapted for any other python library, like [pylgbst](https://github.com/undera/pylgbst)

 For now, this extension only controls the motors by time and only read the internal tilt sensor and the Color/Dist sensor, will add the rest of the commands later.